The Price of Political Expediency - November 7th, Hour 3

 Yeah, I would say that the issues are always on our side, but they're so clear that it's on our side this year.

-I mean, when it comes to what the the Democrats are doing with uh defund the police when it comes to inflation, uh, when it comes to crime, whether that's crime at the border or crime locally, uh, when it comes to parents just wanting a say in their kids' education without being uh called domestic terrorists, uh, I think the issues are with us, Sean, and now everybody that's not intrinsically political out there, they're waking up and they're going, you know what, you're right.
+I mean, when it comes to what the Democrats are doing with defund the police when it comes to inflation, when it comes to crime, whether that's crime at the border or crime locally, when it comes to parents just wanting a say in their kids' education without being called domestic terrorists, I think the issues are with us, Sean.

-And uh and Sherry Beeley would be just be a rubber stamp for everything that Joe Biden has done.
+And Sherry B. Lee would be just be a rubber stamp for everything that Joe Biden has done.

-Well, this is uh as important a race as any other one.
+Well, this is as important a race as any other one.

-Um thankfully, unlike other other races we've been following, uh you've kept a pretty healthy lead most of the time, but it's still within you know four points.
+Thankfully, unlike other races we've been following, you've kept a pretty healthy lead most of the time, but it's still within four points.

 And whenever it's within four points or so, it's still within the margins.

-And so I'm saying to all our friends in North Carolina, please get out tomorrow and vote for Ted Bud.
+And so I'm saying to all our friends in North Carolina, please get out tomorrow and vote for Ted Budd.

 It's that important.